elevationtools/betterform/lib/orchestrator/README.md

   get processed by gomplate.
 Use a syntax similar to `dockerignore` files.

 - Allow configuring the `--left-delim` and `--right-delim` options of gomplate.

-- Support Helm charts being directly include in stage template directories.
-The above 2 points would probably be sufficient.